gdede-hua/Decision_Survey_Platform/README.md

 The administrator can:

-* Create, modify and delete researches
+* Create, modify and delete surveys
-* Assign users to answer a research
+* Assign users to answer a survey
-* Extract research results based on the user answers
+* Extract survey results based on the user answers

 On the other hand a user can:
-* Answer an assigned research
+* Answer an assigned survey

 ### Administrator
 The administrator can find all the possible actions in a sidebar in his main screen.

 ![Admin Main](blob/mainPage.png)

-#### Creating a research
+#### Creating a survey
-The administrator will have to complete a form for the creation of a research.
+The administrator will have to complete a form for the creation of a survey.
->Note: The administrator can edit the research before publishing to users, by visiting the `Research` link in the sidebar
+>Note: The administrator can edit the survey before publishing to users, by visiting the `Survey` link in the sidebar

 ![Research wizard](blob/researchWizard.png)